WNAC-TV (Boston): Fight for survival and transition

-On the evening of May 21, 1982, RKO General’s final full day of operating WNAC-TV, the station preempted CBS’s primetime schedule to broadcast Game 6 of the NBA Eastern Conference Finals between the Boston Celtics and the Philadelphia 76ers (a production of CBS Sports which aired on tape-delay over the rest of the network later that evening).
-This was followed by a local public-affairs program, the 11:00 p.m. newscast, and a delayed airing of the series finale of the CBS drama Nurse.
-Just after 1:00 a.m. on May 22, following a rebroadcast of the late news, channel 7 signed off for the final time as WNAC-TV.
+On the evening of May 21, 1982, RKO General's final full day of operating WNAC-TV, the station preempted CBS's prime time schedule to broadcast Game 6 of the NBA Eastern Conference Finals between the Boston Celtics and the Philadelphia 76ers (a production of CBS Sports which aired on tape-delay over the rest of the network later that evening).
+This was followed by a local public-affairs program, the 11 p.m. newscast, and a delayed airing of the series finale of the CBS drama Nurse.
+Just after 1 a.m. on May 22, following a rebroadcast of the late news, channel 7 signed off for the final time as WNAC-TV.
 New England Television took over channel 7 at the 5:55 a.m. sign-on that morning under a new license as WNEV-TV.

 WNEV-TV acquired WNAC-TV's former studios on Bulfinch Place as well as its transmitter and tower plant in Newton.
 It also inherited WNAC-TV's CBS affiliation and syndicated-program contracts, along with most of its staff.
 The station has operated since 1990 under the call letters WHDH-TV and was Boston's NBC affiliate from 1995 to 2016 before becoming a news-intensive independent station.
 WHDH-TV claims WNAC-TV's pre-1982 history as its own, although it operates under a separate license.